backupbrew/switchbrew/Shared Database services.md

 The number of entries in each array is the same.

+## Cmd15

+No input, returns an output handle.

 ## Cmd16

 Takes a u128 userID, a type-0x6 output buffer containing an array of